MaxReinmueller/burger/README.md

 # Burger

 ## Description
 The user adds the a burgers to the menue by typing in its name.
-Upon adding the burger the name is displayed on the left side.
+Upon adding the burger the name is displayed on the left collum.
-The user may then eat any burger by clicking on it, which moves it into the adjacent column and updates its status accordingly in the database.
+Clicking on the burger moves it from the left side of the screen to the burgers eaten collum.

 ## Technologies Used
 * Node.js